Public execution in Dębica: Anti-Communist activities

 In the spring of 1946 Stefko's unit, with some 30 members, was staying in the area of Sędziszów Małopolski.
 There, an exchange of fire occurred between them and agents of the Communist secret services from the Ministry of Public Security (Urząd Bezpieczeństwa - UB).
 On February 9, under the command of Józef Kozłowski, Józef Grębosz, Franciszek Noster and three others attacked the MO station in Domaradz and captured deputy commander Marian Urycie.
-They brought Urycia to where Stefko was staying and Stefko sentenced Urycia to death - a sentence which was carried out by Jan Dąbrowskiego on Stefko's command.
+They brought Urycia to where Stefko was staying and Stefko sentenced Urycia to death - a sentence which was carried out by Jan Dąbrowskiego on Stefko's orders.
 A few days later, on February 15, a group including Stefko detained two militiamen and two officers of the PUBP, Walentego Dzięgiela and Stanisław Kosydara.
 They disarmed the four men and according to later description by Józef Grębosz, Stefko told Grębosz to shoot Dzięgiela and Grębosz shot him in the head.
 Shortly thereafter, Kosydara tried to escape and when he was recaptured, Józef Kozłowski shot him, also in the head.
 At the funerals for Dzięgiela and Kosydara, UB authorities announced that the perpetrators should be executed.

 After this incident, the group moved towards Mielec, where on February 18 in the village of Przecław a group including Kozłowski and Grębosz attacked Communist forces which were staying at a palace of the Rey (Rejów) family, which had been nationalized.
 The attackers faced no resistance, they took jewelry and some paintings from the home of Stanisław Sobkowicz and left.